One of the most essential parts of your crested gecko’s enclosure is your choice of substrate.

-With many options on the market, how do you know which are safe and comfortable for your gecko?
+With many options on the market, how do you know which are safe and comfortable for your crested gecko?

-Ideally, your crested gecko’s substrate should be easy to spot clean and shouldn’t interfere with humidity in the enclosure.
+Ideally, the best substrate for your crested gecko should be easy to spot clean and shouldnāt interfere with humidity in the enclosure.
 Some great choices include:

 - Sphagnum moss